tugrul512bit/AdvancedMacroDevices/README.md

 # Advanced Macro Devices: Deadlock Tycoon

+Have you ever wondered how it feels to be CEO of a processor vendor?
+Do you have the guts to be a processor architect?
+Do you compute?
+If yes, then wait no more.
+Dive into the action from the times of 8088, develop yourself until cpu market is dominated by your products and reach new goals on every play.
+See [wiki](https://github.com/tugrul512bit/AdvancedMacroDevices/wiki) for details.

 - Design your unique modular CPU on a uniform grid of cells
 - Reprogram modules (like "control unit") for more performance or leave them at their default setting and focus on more fun
 - Try to evade deadlock as much as possible